treqs/tour-git/README.md

 ## Git Connects Cloud & Local Repos

 When you clone a cloud repo down to your machine, the two repos are linked.
-The cloud repo has a URL (e.g. )
+The cloud repo has a URL (e.g. https://github.com/treqs/tour-git) and cloning will create a new folder on your machine with the same repo name ('tour-git').
+When we clone a repo, Git creates an alias called 'origin' to refer to the URL which simplifies our commands.

 ## Transferring Files